Geometry of the cumulant series in diffusion MRI: Abstract

 \section{Abstract}

-Water diffusion gives rise to micrometer-scale sensitivity of diffusion MRI (dMR) to cellular-level tissue structure.
-The advent of precision medicine and quantitative imaging hinges on revealing the information content of dMR, and providing its parsimonious basis- and hardware-independent ``fingerprint".
-Here we focus on the geometry of a multi-dimensional dMR signal, derive a complete set of 21 diffusion and covariance tensor invariants in terms of irreducible representations of the group of rotations, and relate them to tissue properties.
-Conventional dMR metrics are shown to be redundant, while most of the invariants provide novel complementary information. \update{Our complete set of invariants for the kurtosis tensor improves multiple sclerosis classification in a cohort of 1189 subjects.} We design acquisitions based on icosahedral vertices guaranteeing minimal number of measurements to determine the most used invariants in only 1--2 minutes for the whole brain.
-Representing dMR signals via scalar invariant maps with definite symmetries will underpin machine learning classifiers of brain pathology, development, and aging, while fast protocols will enable translation of advanced dMR into clinical practice.
+Water diffusion gives rise to micron-scale sensitivity of diffusion MRI (dMRI) to cellular-level tissue structure.
+Precision medicine and quantitative imaging depend on uncovering the information content of dMRI and establishing its parsimonious hardware-independent fingerprint. \update{Based on the rotational SO(3) symmetry, we study the geometry of the dMRI signal and the topology of its acquisition, identify irreducible components and a full set of invariants for the cumulant tensors}, and relate them to tissue properties.
+Including all kurtosis invariants improves multiple sclerosis classification in a cohort of 1189 subjects.
+We design the shortest acquisitions based on icosahedral vertices to determine the most used invariants in only 1–2 minutes for whole brain.
+Representing dMRI via scalar invariant maps with definite symmetries will underpin machine learning classifiers of pathology, development, and aging, while fast protocols will enable translation of advanced dMRI into clinic.

-Diffusion NMR or MRI (dMR) measures a propagator of micrometer-scale displacements of spin-carrying molecules in an NMR sample or an imaging voxel \cite{CALLAGHAN1991,JONES2010}.
-Porous media and biological tissues can be noninvasively probed by quantifying diffusion propagator for water molecules \cite{CORY1990,CALLAGHAN1991}.
+Diffusion NMR or MRI (dMRI) measures a propagator of micrometer-scale displacements of spin-carrying molecules in an NMR sample or in every imaging voxel \cite{CALLAGHAN1991,JONES2010}.
+Porous media \cite{CORY1990,CALLAGHAN1991} and biological tissues \cite{TANNER1979,STANISZ1997} can be noninvasively probed by quantifying diffusion propagator for water molecules.
 Mapping its lowest-order cumulant, the voxel-wise diffusion tensor $\D$, via diffusion tensor imaging (DTI) \cite{BASSER1994}, has become an integral part of most human brain MRI clinical protocols and research studies.
-The information-rich signal beyond DTI forms the foundation of {\it tissue microstructure imaging} \cite{JELESCU2017,NOVIKOV2019,ALEXANDER2019,NOVIKOV2021,KISELEV2021,WEISKOPF2021,LAMPINEN2023} --- a combination of biophysics, condensed matter physics and bioengineering, that allows MRI to become specific to disease processes at the scale of cells and organelles, and to provide non-invasive markers of development, aging and pathology \citep{ASSAF2008b,JONES2010,NILSSON2018}.
+The information-rich signal beyond DTI forms the foundation of tissue microstructure imaging \cite{JELESCU2017,NOVIKOV2019,ALEXANDER2019,NOVIKOV2021,KISELEV2021,WEISKOPF2021,LAMPINEN2023} --- a combination of biophysics, condensed matter physics and bioengineering.
+This allows MRI to become specific to disease processes at the scale of cells and organelles, and to provide non-invasive markers of development, aging and pathology \citep{ASSAF2008b,NILSSON2018}.